 This amino acid is an anti-viral.
 It is commonly used to keep the herpes virus suppressed but is very useful in any virus treatment to help your body kick some serious virus-butt!
 I suggest taking 1000 mg per day during the course of a virus.
 This brand is allergen and additive free.

 Immune booster extraordinaire.
 Sidenote: Most Vitamin C products are made from Corn.
 If you have a corn intolerance/allergy or are trying to avoid corn products then I suggest this supplement for a whole food source (if you can tolerate tapioca and cherries) It is very effective and as it is made from whole foods, it is not only effective but has no side effects at larger doses (1000 to 5000 mg per day during the course of a virus or other health crisis.
 For maintenance I suggest taking about 1000 mg a day).
 If you are looking for a tapioca-free and corn-free Vitamin C then this one is the one that I use.
 It is easy to break open and place into a smoothie for larger doses or to take by mouth for maintenance doses.
 However, because it lacks the processing agents that other brands use in manufacturing (not listed on the ingredients), it may clump.
 However, simply putting it in the blender will fix that in seconds.

 This boosts immune function and is a great natural antibiotic.
 I suggest this form here.
 For those on an AIP regimin, beware of this option.
 It can be an immune stimulant and is considered a reintroduction.
 For some, they will do well with this and others it will tax their immune system too much.

 I would ONLY use this if an infection is evident.
-If you start with the anti-bacterial foods before an infection then this would be unnecessary.
+If you start with the anti-bacterial foods before an infection then this should be unnecessary.
 While this is gentler than a pharmaceutical antibiotic, it is still hard on your good bacteria and will require some effort to restore your gut health after using.
 Again, I suggest getting some direction from a functional medicine doctor before using this.
 Also, an antibiotic (this qualifies) does not treat a virus.
 I use this one here

 These contain a small amount of sugar (3 grams) but I think it is completely worth it as they are not sweet and feel amazing on your throat, boost the immune system and help digestive health.
 They contain no allergens but may contain black pepper and seeds(not AIP compliant)